Exclusive: Poshmark doubles sellers revenues from $1B to $2B in just one year

 “I think part of our success is that we’re led by our community,” says Manish Chandra, co-founder and CEO.

-While other resale sites have stringent guidelines about the brands and quality of product that sellers can put up for sale, Poshmark gives users more freedom to decide what to sell, which means there is a lot of variety on the site, from J.Crew t-shirts to Gucci bags.
+While other resale sites have stringent guidelines about the brands and quality of product that sellers can put up for sale, Poshmark gives users more freedom to decide what to sell, which means there is a lot of variety on the site, from J.Crew T-shirts to Gucci bags.
 For items valued at $500 and above, Poshmark offers free authentication services.
 Earlier this year, the company opened a new warehouse to accommodate the growing team of experts who inspect products.

 As the platform scales, it is expanding in numerous ways.
 For one thing, it is expanding beyond fashion into the home decor market.
 It is also growing internationally, as it has just become available to the Canada market.
 Serena Williams has just joined Poshmark’s board.